Test 219

 Test 219 was a nuclear test conducted by the Soviet Union in the atmosphere via ICBM.
-The test was performed on December 22, 1962 over the Novaya Zemlya test range.
+The test was performed on December 22, 1962 over the Novaya Zemlya test range, in the 1962 Soviet nuclear tests.
 It was a thermonuclear fusion bomb with a yield of about 24.4 megatons and a destruction radius of about 6 mi, making it the second largest thermonuclear explosion in history, only behind the Tsar Bomba test.
 It exploded at height of 2.44 mi (3.75 km).